What Are the Best Ways to Manage Anxiety?

 2. Nispand Bhava

-Benefits: This technique reduces mental chatter, fosters meditation, and helps lower anxiety by cultivating inner stillness.
+Benefits: This technique reduces mental chatter, fosters meditation for stress and anxiety and helps lower anxiety by cultivating inner stillness.

 3. Candle Gazing (Trataka)